 One of Hoodoo's central ethical questions revolves around using hexes or curses.
 While some practitioners believe it is acceptable to use Hoodoo for revenge or to punish those who have wronged them, others advocate a more restrained approach, focusing on protection and healing rather than harm.
 This reflects the broader principle of "what you send out comes back to you," which is common in many spiritual traditions.

 Another ethical consideration in Hoodoo is the importance of cultural respect.
-As Hoodoo has its roots in African American history and culture, it strongly emphasises understanding and honouring its origins.
-Those not of African descent but interested in practising Hoodoo are encouraged to approach it with respect, humility, and a willingness to learn.
-This includes acknowledging the painful history from which Hoodoo emerged and being mindful of the ways in which the practice has been marginalised and misunderstood.
+As Hoodoo has its roots in African American history and culture, it strongly emphasizes understanding and honoring its origins.
+Those not of African descent but interested in practicing Hoodoo are encouraged to approach it with respect, humility, and a willingness to learn.
+This includes acknowledging the painful history from which Hoodoo emerged and being mindful of the ways the practice has been marginalized and misunderstood.

 Finally, the ethical use of Hoodoo involves a commitment to authenticity.
-This means avoiding the temptation to commercialise or exploit the practice for profit without a deep understanding of its significance.
-For many practitioners, Hoodoo is a sacred tradition that should be preserved and protected, not watered down or misrepresented for convenience or commercialisation.
+This means avoiding the temptation to commercialize or exploit the practice for profit without a deep understanding of its significance.
+For many practitioners, Hoodoo is a sacred tradition that should be preserved and protected, not watered down or misrepresented for convenience or commercialization.

 Photo by cottonbro studio on Pexels